 The National Society of Newspaper Columnists is proud to announce that our 2018 Ernie Pyle Lifetime Achievement Award recipient is…Connie Schultz!

-Ms. Schultz – the much-admired, widely read 2005 Pulitzer Prize winner for commentary – will receive the award during the NSNC’s June 7-10, 2018, conference in Cincinnati, Ohio.
+Ms. Schultz – the much-admired, widely read 2005 Pulitzer Prize winner for commentary – received the award during the NSNC’s June 7-10, 2018, conference in Cincinnati, Ohio.

 When asked for her reaction, Connie said: “The timing of this award is so meaningful to me, as it comes in my tenth year of syndication.
 For the last six of these years, I have been untethered, belonging to no one news organization.
 My commitment to the work has never wavered.
 With this award, you are telling me that it still matters.”